XciD/docs/pages/cloud/vps/starting_with_a_vps/guide.en-gb.md

 #### Installing or reinstalling your VPS (for older ranges)

 You can carry out any reinstallations directly in your Control Panel.
-Simply click `Reinstall my VPS`{.action} in the "Home" tab:
+Simply click `Reinstall my VPS`{.action} in the `Home`{.action} tab:

 ![Reinstalling the VPS](images/reinstall_manager.png){.thumbnail}

 A window will open, and you will be asked to choose:

-- your operating system from the drop-down list
+- an operating system from the drop-down list
 - the language
 - [an SSH Key](../../dedicated/creating-ssh-keys-dedicated/) (optional)